How do I apply to the Graduate Economics Program?

 |23 points – for TA appointment where TA has direct verbal interactions with students|

 |26 points – for TA appointment where TA presents lectures in the class or laboratory|

 TOEFL scores should be submitted through ETS.
 The ETS code for NCSU is 5496.
 The ETS TOEFL code for economics is 84.

-Can I submit International English Language Testing System (IELTS) scores instead of the TOEFL scores?
+Can I submit International English Language Testing System (IELTS) or Duolingo English test scores instead of the TOEFL scores?

 Yes, international applicants can submit International English Language Testing System (IELTS) scores instead of the TOEFL.
 To demonstrate English proficiency, students must have an overall band score of at least 6.5, with minimum test scores for each section as follows:

-Are any international students exempted from the TOEFL requirement?
+Are any international students exempted from the TOEFL/IELTS/Duolingo requirement?

-Yes, international applicants who meet either of the following criteria are generally considered to be English language proficient and are therefore exempt from the TOEFL requirement.
+Yes, international applicants who meet either of the following criteria are generally considered to be English language proficient and are therefore exempt from the English language proficiency requirement.

 The NCSU Graduate School will only accept three-year bachelors degrees from institutions within the Bologna Process.
 Students with a bachelors degree from an institution not participating in the Bologna Process must have their transcript evaluated by a transcript evaluation firm such as WES.
 For more information, see the Graduate School’s policy on three-year bachelors degrees.